thehonglab/SMARCB1_DMS/README.md

-# SMARCB1_DMS
+# SMARCB1 Deep Mutational Scanning
 Deep mutational scanning of the SMARCB1 coding sequence to evaluate mutations which disrupt its tumor suppressor function

-Study and analyis by Garrett Cooper, Benjamin Lee, Andrew Hong, and co authors.
+Study and analyis by Garrett Cooper, Benjamin Lee, [Andrew Hong](https://www.thehonglab.org/), and co authors.

 For the full paper, see X

+## Repository Contents

+1. Raw Data
+All raw data used to generate the analyses presented in the manuscript.
+Files such as .bam and .fastq can be obtained from dbGAP (X).

+2. Analysis Code
+Computer scripts and tools required to reproduce the analysis.

+3. AWS Processing Instructions
+Step-by-step guidance for setting up and running data processing on an AWS instance.

 ## Running the Analysis

-This repository contains:

-1. Raw data used to generate analysis in manuscript

-2. Computer code to run the analysis.

-Much of the computational analysis was performed using cloud computing servers on Amazon Web Services (AWS).
-For portions of analysis which utilize AWS cloud computing, code is denoted in .Rmd files as "bash".
+### Overview
+- Cloud Computing (AWS): Portions of the analysis utilize AWS cloud servers, with corresponding code labeled as "bash" within .Rmd files.

-The rest of the analysis was completed locally using either R or Python.
-The repository is set up in such a way that all local analysis done in R or Python can be run by those who download this repository on their local computer.
-The only exception is differential accessibility analysis, which requires bam files, which are too large to store on Git LFS.
-To download these bam files, please refer to dbGAP (X).
+- Local Computing: Other analyses are performed locally using R or Python.
+The repository is organized to allow users to run these analyses after downloading the repository. **Exception:** Differential accessibility analysis requires BAM files, which are too large to store in this repository.
+Refer to dbGAP ([X]) for access.

+### Setting up cloud computing
 To set up cloud computing environment:

 1. Set up your Linux AWS instance